lichess-org/lila-gitpod/docs/Welcome.md

     2. `lila-ws`: Starts the websocket server
     3. `lila`: Starts the main Lichess server

-It will take about 10 minutes.
+It will take about 6-7 minutes.

-Open a new terminal and type `gp url 9663` to get the URL of your dev site.
+Open a new terminal ("+" icon) and type `gp ports list`.
+When port 9663 says "open", click the link next to it to go to your dev site.

 For test logins and other notes, see https://github.com/rosen-score/lila-gitpod/wiki/Developing-within-Gitpod